 So, you’ll get a few short years of use out of this grill… But you may have to replace it sooner than you’d like.

 At the time of writing, pricing for this wood pellet smoker is set at $899.00 for the 24,” and $1,199.00 for the 36.”

 6. Best Affordable Pellet Grill: Pit Boss 440D2 Wood Pellet Grill

 Cooking Area: 518 Square Inches

 Warranty: 5 Years

-- Many great features at a fair price, making this the best inexpensive pellet grill.
+- Many great features at a fair price, making these the best inexpensive pellet grills.

 - WiFi control.

 Looking for the best budget pellet grill?
 Pit Boss’s 440D2 has some great features, at a lower price point.